ChandaHubbard/Intermediate-Javascript/try-catch.md

 ````

 ## Error types
 There are different categories of errors.
-For example, if you encounter an error because of an incorrect data type, you can use a `TypeErro`r.
+For example, if you encounter an error because of an incorrect data type, you can use a `TypeError`.
 Instead of throwing a `new Error`, it will look like: `throw new TypeError("Wrong data type!")`

 Write a function `addOneHundred` that takes in one argument.
 If the argument is a number, return the number plus 100.